Glenis studied for a B.A (Hons) in English Literature after retirement. She was awarded a degree at the age of 67.

-A.E.
-Houseman was born during the Victorian age, when Britain was the world's most powerful nation.
-The only European conflict during this time was the Crimean War of 1854-1856 but a series of campaigns were fought to maintain order in the far flung parts of the world that Britain had colonised.
-Inevitably armed conflict resulted in many deaths of young men who had left home to fight.
 Although Housman never served in the military armed action formed a back drop to his life.
-The soldiers who fought are memorialized in A Shropshire Lad, which reflects upon both heroism and the futility of war.
+The soldiers who fought in the Crimean War (1854-1856) are memorialized in A Shropshire Lad, which reflects upon both heroism and the futility of war.

-The verses in Number I record the celebrations of the 50th anniversary of the reign of Queen Victoria, ending with an allusion to the National Anthem and a suggestion that young men should not follow a military path but rather continue to follow a peaceable occupation and so live to produce sons; leaving it to God to Save the Queen.
+The verses in poem Number I record the beacons lit throughout the United Kingdom to celebrate the 50th anniversary of the reign of Queen Victoria.
+The tone of the poem might be interpreted as wry: the lines allude to the British National Anthem and obliquely suggests that the patriotism and bravery of young soldiers are an equal reason for celebration.
+The last two lines hint that young men should not follow a military path but rather continue to follow the occupation of their fathers, and so live to produce sons; leaving it to God to Save the Queen.

 From Clee to heaven the beacon burns,

 The shires have seen it plain,